 Applicants and agents are advised to refer to the Environment Agency’s Local Flood Risk Standing Advice for Somerset before making a planning application.

-Applications for a waste or County Council development must be made on the National Planning Application Forms (1APP) which are available either online at the National Planning Portal’s website or by downloading the forms on the relevant Related Services pages.
+Applications for a waste or County Council development must be made on the National Planning Application Forms (1APP) which are available online at the National Planning Portal’s website.

 As mineral applications are not part of the National Planning Application Forms, applications for these developments should be made by either using our own online forms or by downloading the forms from the Apply for planning permission for a minerals development page.

 Planning fees are set by Government and vary according to the type and size of development proposed.

 The former Protocol for Conduct in Planning Control adopted in 2004 has been updated, and was approved by Somerset County Council on 12 November 2008.